 The day's need-to-know, getting you ready for the day ahead

 Morning Money provides instant analysis of the breaking business, corporate and economic news of the day.
-From 6 to 7am Sandra and Mark reflect what’s been happening in Asia overnight and review the papers.
+From 6 to 7am we reflect what’s been happening in Asia overnight and review the papers.
 At 7am we are first with breaking corporate news and instant analysis as the RNS announcements are released.
 And at 8am we bring you market reaction as trading begins, as well as instant opinions from a regular panel of experts on the phone and in the studio.
 Between 6am-9am: we are regularly joined by Chris Bailey from Financial Orbit, David Buick at Panmure Gordon; Dan Hodges at the Daily Telegraph; Rodney Hobson, financial author and Sara Sjolin, market commentator at MarketWatch.

 Should we impose a NO FRY ZONE banning fast food shops near schools?
 With obesity levels in children climbing - the government in the Republic are considering an exclusion zone for new fast-food restaurants near schools and playgrounds.